-I may have mentioned this before, but it’s recently come to my attention again just how absurdly broken any couch to 5k plan is.
-Like, in general C25K really kind of sucks.
-The entire idea of C25K is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance (3.1 miles) in a decent time (~30 minutes).
+I know that I have mentioned this before, but any couch to 5k (C25K) plan out there is kind of broken.
+The entire idea of a C25K plan is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance in a decent time in approximately 8 weeks.

-In theory, it’s great for new runners.
-Unfortunately, the reality is much different because the unspoken rule of every C25K plan is that everyone has to work their way up to Day 1, which kind of defeats the purpose.
-And sucks.
+In theory, this is great for new runners.
+Unfortunately, the reality is much different.
+The unspoken rule of a C25K plan is that everyone has to prepare themselves Couch-to-5k so they’re ready for Day 1, which kind of defeats the purpose.
+And it sucks.

 Most people who want to be runners think that walking is weakness.
 It’s not.
 Even marathoners and ultra-marathoners walk during their races.
 It’s a rest for your legs because it works different muscles than running.
 There are days where my whole routine involves going for long walks, keeping my heart-rate up, and just enjoying being outside.